+iDRAC provides virtual media with HTML5 based client with local ISO and IMG file, remote ISO and IMG file support.
 Virtual media allows the managed server to access media devices on the management station or ISO CD/DVD images on a network share as if they were devices on the managed server.
+You need iDRAC Configure privilege to modify the configuration.